Asymptotics of Jack characters: The algebras and of row functions

-Then $F\in\functions$ is also a row function of degree at most $d$. \end{lemma} \begin{proof} By \cref{lem:filtered-algebra} and the last part of \cref{prop:filtration-revisited} it is enough to prove the claim for the generators \eqref{eq:generators-tfunct}, i.e., to show for each $n\geq 2$ that $\Tfunct_n$ is a row function of degree at most $n$ and that $\gamma$ is a row function of degree $1$.
+Then $F\in\functions$ is also a row function of degree at most $d$. \end{proposition} \begin{proof} By \cref{lem:filtered-algebra} it is enough to prove the claim for the generators \eqref{eq:filtration}, i.e., to show for each $n\geq 2$ that $\Tfunct_n$ is a row function of degree at most $n$ and that $\gamma$ is a row function of degree $1$.
 We will do it in the following.

 For a Young diagram $\lambda$ we denote by $\lambda^T=(\lambda^T_1,\lambda^T_2,\dots)\in\AllYoung$ the transposed diagram.
 The binomial formula implies that

 where the last equality follows from the change of variables $u:=q+1$.